for USask Instructors and Students

 - The goodwill you show online will help to create a safe space for learning and productive community of learners. - Guidelines for Academic Conduct

 - Keep in mind that your instructors and peers have feelings and imperfections just like you.
 Follow this basic rule: if you wouldn’t say something in-person, don’t say it online.

 - Critique ideas, not people.
 Take action if you receive threatening or inappropriate messages by connecting with the appropriate channel.

 - Engage in scholarly discussions by sharing your ideas and knowledge and responding meaningfully to others.

 - Be aware of course deadlines and post in a timely manner.

 - Be patient.
 Expect a delay of 24-48 hrs before someone responds to your messages (or any other communicated schedule/frequency).

 - Determine which elements of your online life you want to share with students and which elements will remain private.

 - Use language appropriate for the learning context.

 - Just like F2F, be attired for the classroom.
-Consider your appearance when filming: what’s the non-verbal story you are telling?
+Consider your appearance and background when filming: what’s the non-verbal story you are telling?